reaysawa/auto-pairs/README.md

 Branched from [9086ce8](https://github.com/reaysawa/auto-pairs/commit/9086ce897a616d78baf69ddb07ad557c5ceb1d7c).

-### Merged - following the branched source as a base.
-New PRs will branch
+### Merged - following the branched source as a base
 This idea was discontinued.
 New branches will branch from the forked master instead.

 #### [dont-leave-insert](https://github.com/reaysawa/auto-pairs/tree/dont-leave-insert)